acruikshank/chat.os/README.md

 <pre>
 :replay { oftype:[type], since:[time], limit:[count] }
 </pre>
 All of the search criteria are optional.
+Type may be a single string or an array of types.

 Replay messages are useful to initialize upgrades after startup.
-For example, a poll upgrade may replay all vote messages to display the curren tally after startup.
+For example, a poll upgrade may replay all vote messages to display the current tally after startup.

 ### Rollcall